Physics and mathematics is much easier if taught correctly

 Set homework based only on topics and examples discussed during tuition

-Find out date of next exam and topics and prepare appropriately by focusing tuition on future examinable topics
+Find out date of next exam and topics and prepare appropriately by focusing tuition on future examinable topics as outlined in exam notification sheet.

 Working with children check approval from NSW government